Help and advice for student supporters

 The cost of university can be a major concern for applicants and their supporters, but the most important thing to note is that there are no upfront costs for tuition fees, and any repayments will be linked to the graduate’s salary once they reach a certain threshold for payment.
 You’ll find some really helpful information on our Money Matters pages including budgeting and living costs advice.
 The Student Room and Money Saving Expert also have some great resources for students and their supporters.

-All full-time, undergraduate degree courses at the University of Salford cost £9,250 per year* for entry in 2020/21 or 2021/22 academic years.
-If your applicant is studying a Foundation year as their first year of study, this may have a reduced tuition fee.
+All full-time, undergraduate degree courses at the University of Salford cost £9,250 per year* for entry in the 2024/25 academic year.
+If your applicant is studying a foundation year as their first year of study, this may have a reduced tuition fee.
 For more information on the fees for each course, please see individual course pages.

 * Please note, our fees are reviewed on an annual basis and may be subject to change.